Why Won’t Your Startup Make It Without the Discovery Phase?

 Also, it’s a good practice to involve people with different types of expertise in the discovery process.
 Their experience and ideas will bring maximum value to your product, because they will analyze it from different perspectives.
 Before hiring a team, ensure each member has the relevant experience to participate meaningfully in the discovery phase.

-The Discovery Stage Deliverables
+The Discovery Phase Deliverables

-- UI wireframes, UI prototype and user flow.
+- UI wireframes, UI prototype and user flow

-- Market and competitors’ overview.
+- Market and competitors’ overview

-- Solution analysis and technical specifications.
+- Solution analysis and technical specifications

-- Integration plan and development plan.
+- Integration plan and development plan

-- Initial security overview, if required.
+- Initial security overview (if required)

-The results of the discovery stage allow for the most efficient planning of the next development stages, product documentation, and overall product support.
+The bottom line: the results of the discovery stage allow for the most efficient planning of the next development stages, product documentation, and overall product support.
 Discovery helps you define the goals of your product, study the needs of your target audience, analyze the competitors, plan the budget, and come up with a well-planned strategy.

 to our stories